 The Trust's Board of Trustees (the "Board") may change the Fund's investment objective without a shareholder vote.
-Until October 30, 2023, the Fund will notify you in writing at least sixty (60) days before making any such change.
 If there is a material change to a Fund's investment objective, you should consider whether the Fund remains an appropriate investment for you.